Warhammer 40k: Chaos Space Marines 9th Edition guide

 Khârn the Betrayer

-Khârn the Betrayer wasn’t always known as the Betrayer.
+Khârn the Betrayer wasn’t always known by his grim epithet.
 Once, this World Eater was an intelligent and empathetic warrior who only took pleasure in bloodshed once his terrible, torturous brain implants, the Butcher’s Nails, took hold.

 After many lifetimes fighting in the eternal war, countless losses (including his much beloved friend Argel Tal), and seeing his Primarch, Angron, become a Daemon Prince, Khârn has descended into a rage that will never end.